GoogleCloudPlatform/mlops-on-gcp/examples/mlops-env-on-gcp/creating-notebook-instance/exercises/README.md

 ### Provisioning an AI Platform notebook instance

-You can provision an instance of **AI Platform Notebooks** using  [GCP Console](https://cloud.google.com/ai-platform/notebooks/docs/custom-container) or using the `gcloud` command.
-To provision the instance using `gcloud` modify the command below to fill in the missing TODOs and run the command in your Cloud Shell.
+5. TODO: Provision an instance of **AI Platform Notebooks** using the `gcloud compute instances create` command.
+Modify the missing components in command below  and run the command in your Cloud Shell.
+The necessary flags have been provided for you:

 ```
 ZONE=[YOUR_ZONE]